H-isaac23/WifiPassExtractor/README.md

 # WifiPassExtractor

-## Description

-WifiPassExtractor is a software developed to extract passwords of wifis that has been connected to a computer prior to resetting network information.
+WifiPassExtractor is a script made on python to extract passwords of wifis that has been connected to a computer prior to resetting network information.

+## Libraries used

+-os, subprocess, smtp

 ## Contribution